johnsijoy/https---github.com-johnsijoy-VisionProp-Frontend/README.md

 ## 🎯 Project Objective

-To deliver a scalable and reusable frontend solution tailored for the real estate business sector, featuring:
+To deliver a scalable and reusable frontend solution tailored for the real estate business sector

 - Clean design with real estate-oriented UI
 - Fast performance using Vite and React